December 3, 2021

 Yes, oak makes good chainsaw carvings.
 Oakwood is heavy, strong, and light-colored.
 The intricate grain patterns of oak make it a popular choice among woodcarvers and furniture makers.

 Hand carving red oak is frustrating.
 The wood is hard and dense.
-More power is needed if you are a hand carver, as compared to when carving regular woods like basswood and pine.
+More power is needed if you are a hand carver compared to when carving regular woods like basswood and pine.

 Is oak an expensive wood

 Oakwood is expensive because it is hardwood.
-Hardwoods are more dense and durable, and they grow much slower than softwood.
+Hardwoods are denser and more durable and grow much slower than softwood.
 That makes them more expensive.
-As compared to all existing woods, oak is the less affordable side because it is hardwood.
+Compared to all existing woods, oak is less affordable because it is hardwood.

 Where to buy oak wood for carving